UPDATE: Research Guide on Global Health Law

 By Julienne E. Grant

-(Previously updated by Chenglin Liu in January/February 2010)
+(Previously updated by Chenglin Liu in January/February 2010 and by Julienne E. Grant in May/June 2018)

 1. Introduction

-This update will accordingly focus on global health law as defined by such scholars as Professors Ruger and Gostin.
-Included are a wide array of resources, ranging from primary “hard” international law instruments, to databases that contain domestic health-related legislation.
+This 2023 update will again include a wide array of resources, ranging from primary international law instruments to databases that contain domestic health-related legislation.
 Also included are suggestions for researching the relationships between global health law and international human rights, trade, and intellectual property.
 In terms of format, the guide emphasizes electronic sources, but some print monographs are also mentioned.
 All of the listed resources are available in English, although several are multilingual.
-The aggregate purpose of the guide is to provide a comprehensive roadmap for researching the highly complex and dynamic field of global health law.
+The aggregate purpose of the guide is to provide a comprehensive roadmap for researching the highly complex and dynamic field of global health law, which now includes the COVID-19 pandemic within its topical scope.

 An *asterisk* indicates that a subscription is required for full access.